lakia857/sql-challenge/README.md

 This assignment evaluates the employees of a company.
-For the assignment, I built databases using Quick DBD to show visual database connections as well as exported the file into pgAdmin where I used queries to analyze data.
-Some of the data I analyzed includes the employees names, sex, salaries, departments and title to name a few.
-I evaluated hiring dates and even evaluted how many employees share the same last name using count function.
+For the assignment, I constructed empty databases using Quick DBD to show visual database connections.
+Then, I exported the file into pgAdmin where I imported the raw data from multiple CSV files to fill in the empty databases.
+There, I used queries to analyze data.

+Some of the data I analyzed includes the employees’ names, sex, salaries, departments and title to name a few.
+I evaluated hiring dates and even evaluated how many employees share the same last name using various SQL functions.

 Here are a couple of queries from the various databases.

 A List of Employees Hired in 1986: